StevenBlack/vocab/million-dollar-words.md

 ### veracity
 Truth.
 The veracity of something can be proven by hard evidence.
 Something that has veracity is veracious.
-This should not be confused with someone who is voracious, which means excessively eager, hungry for food or any other need.

 ### verisimilitude